 - You must either draw the top card from the stock, and put it in your hand without showing it to the other players, or draw one or more cards from the discard pile.
 It is always legal to draw the top card from the stock or the top card from the discard pile (but see the variations below).

 You may take a card from lower down in the discard pile only provided that:

 - you immediately meld the card - either in a new combination or by laying it off on an existing meld, and

 - you also take all the cards above (i.e. discarded since) the card you meld.

 - 2. Melding

 - If you wish, you may meld any valid combinations in your hand by placing them face up in front of you.
 You may also lay off cards on your own or other players' existing melds.
-As all melded cards score for the player who melded them, when laying off a card on another player's meld, you place the card in front of yourself, rather than alongside the existing meld.

 - 3. The Discard

 - Unless you managed to meld all the cards in your hand (in which case the play has ended - see below), you must discard one card from your hand face up on top of the discard pile.
 If you drew just the top card of the discard pile you must discard a different card.
-However, if you drew more than one card from the discard pile, then after melding, you may discard again the card that was previously on top of the pile.
+However, if you drew more than one card from the discard pile, then after melding, you may discard any card, even the card that was previously on top of the pile.
 The cards on the discard pile are overlapped, so that previous discards can be identified.

 The play continues until one of the following things happens: